 Kristin Nygaard, Program Director for AIM

 • Kristin is thrilled to be a part of the AIM community!
 She brings with her a background in music therapy, music education, arts administration, and youth development work.
+She also brings her lived experience as an Autistic person with another invisible disability, both of which inform everything about how she approaches her work.
 Her highest priority in her professional life is to foster creative spaces where young people, families, community members, staff, and volunteers feel valued, supported, and free to bring their full authentic selves.
 In her personal time, you can find her on outdoor adventures, crafting, and learning new things.

 • Mackenzie Guillen, Registration Coordinator, graduated from UC Irvine in 2015 with a Bachelor's Degree in Dance.
 She has a personal connection to the disabled community and has treasured her time working with disabled community members since youth.
 She enjoys supporting AIM behind the scenes administratively, and is always excited when she gets the occasional opportunity to substitute an Adaptive Movement class.
 Outside of AIM, Mackenzie enjoys teaching dance, spending time with her son and husband, and adventuring with her pups.